Simon Peter Kamomoe

-Simon Peter Kamomoe (born 26 November 1962) is a Kenyan prelate of the Catholic Church who is the Auxiliary Bishop of the Roman Catholic Diocese of Wote, since 5 February 2025.
-Before that from 13 February 2024 until 5 July 2025, he was auxiliary bishop of the Roman Catholic Archdiocese of Nairobi.
+Simon Peter Kamomoe (born 26 November 1962) is a Kenyan prelate of the Catholic Church who is the Bishop of the Roman Catholic Diocese of Wote, since 14 May 2026.
+Before that, from 5 February 2025 until 14 May 2026, he served as auxiliary bishop of the same Catholic See.
+From 13 February 2024 until 5 July 2025, he was auxiliary bishop of the Roman Catholic Archdiocese of Nairobi.
 He was appointed bishop on the 13 February 2024 by Pope Francis.
 He was concurrently appointed Titular Bishop of Thubunae in Numidia.
 He was consecrated as bishop in Nairobi on 6 April 2024.
 On 5 July 2025, Pope Leo XIV transferred him to the Diocese of Wote, as auxiliary bishop.
+He was appointed local ordinary at Wote on 14 May 2026.

 Early life and education

 He was born on 26 November 1962 in Gatundu, Kiambu County, Kenya.
 He attended Muthiga Primary School.
 For his O-Level studies, he went to Ituru High School.
 He then joined Queen of Apostles Junior Seminary in 1984, where he pursued his A-Level education, matriculating in 1986.

 In 1986, he joined St. Mary's Seminary in Molo, for one year.
 He then transferred to St. Augustine Seminary, Mabanga, from 1987 until 1988, where he studied Philosophy.
 He then pursued Theology at St. Matthias Mulumba Tindinyo Seminary, from 1989 until 1992.

 From 2005 until 2008 he studied at the University of Nairobi, graduating with Bachelor's degree in Counselling Psychology.
 He also studied at Tangaza University College, in Kenya between 2013 and 2015, where he obtained a Master's degree in Psychology.
 He holds a Doctorate of Philosophy degree in Counselling Psychology, awarded by the Catholic University of Eastern Africa in 2021, having studied there from 2016.